 The Orford Cellar In the 1960s the Orford Cellar hosted performances from rock legends Jimi Hendrix, Ginger Baker, Rod Stewart, David Bowie, Eric Clapton, Elton John and Geno Washington, courtesy of local impresario Howard Platt.The place to try out a new line-up before touring, the Orford also featured long lived and popular local acts including Lucas and The Emperors and The Continentals

-Red Lion Street, Norwich, United Kingdom where he performed
+Red Lion Street, Norwich, United Kingdom where they performed

 David Bowie rock musician lived in Beckenham and launched his career in The Three Tuns 1969 - 1973

-157 High Street, Beckenham, United Kingdom where he lived near
+157 High Street, Beckenham, United Kingdom where they lived near

 This marks the location of the cover photograph for the iconic David Bowie album 'The Rise and Fall of Ziggy Stardust and the Spiders From Mars'.
 Ziggy Stardust 1972

-23 Heddon Street, just off Regent Street, W1, London, United Kingdom where he was
+23 Heddon Street, just off Regent Street, W1, London, United Kingdom where they was

 This the former site of the...
 1960s Flamingo Club where Georgie Fame recorded Night Train 1970s Whiskey -a-go-go where James Brown and Kool & the Gang played 1980s & 90s The Wag Club In 1984 David Bowie filmed the MTV video Blue Jean here

-33-37 Wardour Street, London, United Kingdom where he filmed the MTV video Blue Jean (1984)
+33-37 Wardour Street, London, United Kingdom where they filmed the MTV video Blue Jean (1984)

 Pompey Pop.
 Site of The Birdcage Club.
 Rikki Farr originally opened the club at Kimbells on 25th February 1965 and later transferred it to a building that stood on this site in August 1965.
 The club ran until August 1967.
 Among bands who appeared here were The Who, The Moody Blues, The Action, Cream, Pink Floyd, Rod Stewart, Jimmy James and the Vagabonds, Geno Washington, David Bowie, Small Faces, Spencer Davis & Georgie Fame 1960s Heritage Site

-114 Eastney Road, Portsmouth, United Kingdom where he played
+114 Eastney Road, Portsmouth, United Kingdom where they played

 In diesem Hause wohnte von 1976 bis 1978 David Bowie 8.1.1947-10.1.2016.
 In dieser Zeit enstanden die Alben Low, Heroes und Lodger.
 Sie gingen als Berliner Trilogie in fie Musikgeschichte ein.
 "We can be heroes, just for one day"